beego/beedoc/en-US/quickstart/new.md

 	/gopath/src/quickstart/tests/default_test.go
 	2015/05/02 11:55:28 [SUCC] New application successfully created!

-The bee tool created a new beego project for you.
+The bee tool created a new Beego project for you.
 Here is the structure:

 	quickstart
 	├── conf